 - Preheat oven to 400°F.

-- Transfer to a baking sheet and drizzle with olive oil, garlic, rosemary, salt and pepper.
+- Transfer the fries to a baking sheet and drizzle with olive oil, garlic, rosemary, salt and pepper.
 Toss to coat.
 Spread the fries evenly in one layer on the baking sheet (you will likely need to spread to a second sheet).